inkovic/peter-macinkovic-static-site/src/pages/blog/2015-04-07-cash-king-freelance-melbourne-march-meetup.md

 image: /img/melbourne-skyline-flinders.jpg
 date: 2015-04-07T15:04:10.000Z
 emoji: 🤑
 description: The Freelance Melbourne event is organised by Cameron Rambert (@cameronrambert) and this would be my first official attendance.
-This event "Cash is King A Guide to Freelance Cashflow" on March, Friday 13th.
+This event 'Cash is King A Guide to Freelance Cashflow' on March, Friday 13th.
 tags:
   - Freelance
   - Meetup